 Opening hours and holidays

 Tipping is not expected, but is common practice.
 Gratuities to staff at hotels are at your discretion.
 Most restaurants add service charges to the bill (abu dhabi 16 per cent; sharjah 15 per cent; dubai 10 per cent).
 If this charge is not included, add 10 per cent of the total to the bill.
 Taxi drivers do not expect to be tipped.
 Supermarket baggers, bag carriers and windscreen washers at petrol stations are generally given dh2.

 Ask permission before photographing people in general.
 Avoid photographing muslim women and do not photograph airports, docks, and telecommunications equipment, and government buildings, military and industrial installations.

 The domestic supply is 220 volts.
 Sockets suitable for three-pin 13 amp plugs of British standard design are the norm, however, it is a good idea to bring an adapter with you just in case.
 Adapters can be purchased in local supermarkets.
 Appliances purchased in the UAE will generally have two-pin plugs attached.

 Weights and Measures

-The uae uses the metric system, although british and us standard weights and measures are understood.
+The UAE uses the metric system, although British and us standard weights and measures are understood.

 Most shopping centres, public gardens, museums etc have clean, well-maintained public toilets.
 Public toilets in souqs and bus stations are usually just for men.
 Outside of the cities, you can find public toilets at restaurants and petrol stations; however they may not be in good condition and will generally lack toilet paper.

 Food and Water